makersacademy/news-summary-challenge/README.md

 ### API Overview

-The app sends an `apiRequestUrl` query parameter to the Guardian newspaper API and itterates over the JSON response to access the webTitle, thumbnail and bodyText for each story.
+The app sends an `apiRequestUrl` query parameter to the Guardian newspaper API and iterates over the JSON response to access the webTitle, thumbnail and bodyText for each story.

 ### Guardian API example